hoffoh/redhat/README.md

-# Scripts to help troubleshooting issues by Rafrojas
+# Scripts to help troubleshooting Rafrojas

-## Those scripts are used locally to get a summary from sos-report or ODF Must-gathers by running the script:

-Usage:
+NOTE: If you find any issue running them please reach me at rafrojas@redhat.com

-Used on supportshell where the cases are yanked
+### Used on supportshell

 ### To generate a glusterfs report of the cluster